jiang18/mph/docs/docs/options.md

 ### Input
 - `--grm_list`: a space-delimited text file without header.
-    - The first column lists GRM file path.
+    - The first column needs to list GRM file path.
     - The second column is optional and can list an initial VC value for each GRM.
 - `--phenotype`: a CSV file with a header line.
     - The first column must be the individual ID.
+    - The header line needs to contain trait names.
 - `--covariate_file`: a CSV file with a header line.
     - The first column must be the individual ID.
+    - The header line needs to contain covariate names.
     - The covariate file is optional.

 Missing values of phenotypes or covariates need to be left empty.
 Do not use space, -9, NA, or NaN.